 These standards can be found in the guidance leaflet Standards of Modern Zoo Practice (link opens in new window) on the GOV.UK website.

-New licence: £50, plus officer hourly rate £45 for each hour spent
+New licence and renewal: £50, plus officer hourly rate £55 for each hour spent.

 How to apply